 - 3 cloves garlic, peeled

-Place chickpeas, roasted red peppers, green onions, lemon juice, tahini, garlic, vegetable broth, cumin, and pepper in a blender or food processor.
+- Place chickpeas, roasted red peppers, green onions, lemon juice, tahini (if using), garlic, vegetable broth, cumin, salt, and pepper in a blender or food processor.

 - Blend until smooth.
 I like to leave mine a little chunky.
 The longer blended, the smoother it will be.

 - Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
 It is also excellent as a sandwich or wrap spread.
 Link to Veggies in a Blanket below.
 Store in the refrigerator in a covered container up to 10 days.

 - This hummus last approximately 7-10 days in a tightly sealed container in the refrigerator.

 Detailed instructions, in-process photos, and my personal helpful tips can be found in the article above.